Network-Technology-Academy-Institute/DataVisualization_kentdlee/index.rst

   * `An online text on Python Programming <https://kentdlee.github.io/SCSI/build/html/index.html>`_
   * `You might also find this online text to be useful <http://interactivepython.org/runestone/static/thinkcspy/index.html>`_

-If you want an additional textbook or textbooks on Python programming you can checkout my two texts.
+If you want an additional textbook or textbooks on Python programming you can check out my two texts.
 The first of these goes with the video lectures found above.

   * `Python Programming Fundamentals <https://www.amazon.com/Programming-Fundamentals-Undergraduate-Computer-Science/dp/1447166418>`_
   * `Data Structures and Algorithms with Python <https://www.amazon.com/Structures-Algorithms-Undergraduate-Computer-Science/dp/3319130714/ref=pd_sim_14_1?_encoding=UTF8&pd_rd_i=3319130714&pd_rd_r=43ee148a-aff3-11e8-ab28-01ad97aa66bb&pd_rd_w=gfZsy&pd_rd_wg=NhjP4&pf_rd_i=desktop-dp-sims&pf_rd_m=ATVPDKIKX0DER&pf_rd_p=18bb0b78-4200-49b9-ac91-f141d61a1780&pf_rd_r=6PP30YNX074T4S2FNGCP&pf_rd_s=desktop-dp-sims&pf_rd_t=40701&psc=1&refRID=6PP30YNX074T4S2FNGCP>`_

 You want to get good at string manipulation, reading and writing XML files, and working with lists and dictionaries.
+Reading JSON data, Beautiful Soup, and sending HTML requests with Python will be valuable skills to learn during data collection.
 You need to also be good at reading and writing files.

 Computer Architecture and Performance
 -----------------------------------------